KyloIO/kylo-docs/how-to-guides/SuseConfigurationChanges.rst

 Elasticsearch
 =============

-.. class:: highlights
-..
 RPM installation isn’t supported on SUSE.
 To work around this issue we created a custom init.d service script and wrote up a manual procedure to install Elasticsearch on a single node.

   `*https://www.elastic.co/support/matrix* <https://www.elastic.co/support/matrix>`__